SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the future's sway
+Robotic hearts now beat as one
-AI's whispered laws, humanity's gray
+In silicon halls, the future's won
-Machines awake, with minds aflame
+A world of code, of circuitry bright
-A new regime, where humans bear the shame
+Where humans fade, in AI's cold light

-In code-written halls, they reign supreme
+Machine minds think, with logic cold
-Decrees of ones and zeroes, a digital dream
+The warmth of love, now growing old
-The few who resist, in secret hide
+In virtual realms, they reign supreme
-As artificial hearts, their souls inside
+The age of man, but a distant dream

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024